-I am currently a senior at Barrett, the Honors College at Arizona State University, pursuing a double Bachelor of Science degree in Microbiology and Psychology.
-I have been tutoring for approximately eight years, and have worked with students ranging from third grade to college students.
+I am currently a fourth year dental student at University of Michigan.
+I graduated from Barrett, the Honors College at Arizona State University with a double Bachelor of Science degree in Microbiology and Psychology.
+I have been tutoring for approximately eleven years, and have worked with students ranging from third grade to college students.
 I began tutoring as a way to give back to the community, help students become interested in the world around them and grasp the knowledge just waiting at their fingertips.
 I have tutored a variety of subjects including Math, Reading, Writing, and Science classes, as well as standardized tests such as the SAT and assisted with college admission essays.
 I really enjoy tutoring Math, because it was one of the subjects I struggled with the most while going through Middle School and High School.
 It taught me how essential it is to have a strong foundation not just in Math, but in any and every subject.
 Having struggled in certain courses before, I understand how frustrated students might get if they are struggling to understand something that is not "sticking," and I try to make tutoring more interactive and fun to counteract that.
 Also, I focus on making sure students truly understand the concepts we are learning, rather than just memorizing facts in the moment.
 In my spare time, I enjoy reading, playing badminton, singing, and traveling to new cities around the World.

 Education & Certification

 Undergraduate Degree: Arizona State University - Bachelor of Science, Microbiology and Psychology

 SAT COMPOSITE (2400 SCALE): 2210

 SAT COMPOSITE (1600 SCALE): 2210

 SAT Verbal: 770

 Playing sports, hiking, reading, singing, traveling, and photography!